 If you’ve found the right executive and established contact with them, chances are you’ll get an opportunity to pitch.
 Whether you are going to speak with them over the phone or in person, you will want to take the following tips for meeting with senior management before you try to convince them to buy your product or service.

 The first tip in meeting with the top executives is to reintroduce yourself.
 Due to C-level executives’ busy schedules, they may not remember who you are or why they agreed to meet with you.
 Don’t take it personally; be proactive in letting them know who you are.
 You should tell them not only your name but also the name of your company and the reason why you are speaking to them.

 You can use this formula for an excellent introduction: “Hi, (executive’s name).
 This is (your name) from (your company).
 I’m calling/here to discuss (the reason for the meeting) today.”

-In the introduction above, you’ve covered all of your bases and reminded them who you are and why you are calling.
+In the introduction above, you’ve covered all your bases and reminded them who you are and why you are calling.
 To spruce up your introduction, you can craft a way to reference the executive’s goals or agenda.
-For instance, if your product will boost profitability, you can say something along the lines of, “I’m here to discuss how (the product) can increase your profitability through (reasons why it will increase profitability).”
+For instance, if your product boosts profitability, you can say something along the lines of, “I’m here to discuss how (the product) can increase your profitability through (reasons why it will increase profitability).”

 Strategies for Keeping Their Attention

 Many executives are not going to want to waste time with small talk.
 Instead, they’ll prefer to go directly into the reason for the meeting.
 Opening the conversation with a conventional icebreaker may make the executive lose patience in the meeting before it even begins.

 However, some executives may still want to get to know the salesperson first and connect with them.
 Jumping right into the business may make you seem self-absorbed or unfriendly.